Testeh69/ML_learning/README.md

 # ML_learning
-this repository contains all the notes and project that i used to developped my skills in machine learning, deep learning and artificial intiligence.
+this repository contains all the notes and project that i used to developped my skills in machine learning, deep learning and artificial intelligence.

 Ressources:
 -FreeCodeCamp: